Stay updated on our activities

 The legal focus of the programme is on the broader ambit of European integration, also touching upon different economic and political aspects of the integration process and duly considering their legal and practical implications.

-The tuition takes place once a month during “academic weekend” with a total number of four academic weekends per semester.
-The lectures are foreseen to be delivered on Thursday evening, Friday afternoon and Saturday all day.
-The academic weekends are supplemented by complementary lectures and self-study, providing students with an excellent opportunity to broaden and deepen their knowledge of the law and how it works in practice.
+Tuition takes place once a month during “academic weekends”, with a total of four academic weekends per semester.
+Lectures are scheduled to be delivered on Thursday evening, Friday afternoon, and throughout the day on Saturday.
+The academic weekends are supplemented by complementary lectures and self-study, providing students with an excellent opportunity to broaden and deepen their knowledge of the law and its practical application.

-By virtue of the ‘Campus’ – the MELS e-Learning platform – students regularly receive up-to-date learning material, including extracts of legislation, case law and references for recommended literature designed to structure and supplement their studies.
+Through Moodle, students regularly receive up-to-date learning materials, including extracts of legislation, case law, and references to recommended literature designed to structure and supplement their studies.

 The programme is mainly intended for civil servants, EU officials, lawyers and other legal experts, as well as other professionals and graduates interested in European law.
 No prior degree in law is required to participate in the programme.